montoyamoraga/tiny-trainable-instruments/docs/md/installation.md

 First, download the Arduino Desktop IDE, available at [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
 Select the stable release corresponding to your computer's operating system.

 Now we need to install the core and necessary libraries for the Arduino Nano 33 BLE Sense.
-Open the Arduino IDE and navigate to `Tools => Board: "board_name" => Boards Manager...`, then search for `Arduino nRF528x mbed Core`.
+Open the Arduino IDE and navigate to `Tools > Board: "<board_name>" > Boards Manager...`, then search for `Arduino Mbed OS Nano Boards`.
 It is a large download, and it might take a few minutes to install.
+Finally, navigate to `Tools > Board: "<board_name>" > Arduino Mbed OS Nano Boards` and select `"Arduino Nano 33 BLE"`.

 Next, go to `Tools > Manage Libraries...` and install the custom library for this project, called `TinyTrainable`.
 This installation will give you the option to also install its dependencies, select `Install all` to additionally download these libraries: